droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 # RUBYLIB=./lib fluentd --config fluentd.conf --log fluentd.log --daemon fluentd.pid
 ~~~

-### Test
+Then, verify that the engine is correctly working.

-Check if the engine is working.
 First, create a request as a JSON.

 search-columbus.json: